-The first symptoms of infection with the AIDS virus include general malaise, fever, dry cough and sore throat, often resembling the symptoms of a common cold, these last for approximately 14 days, and may appear 3 to 6 weeks after contamination with HIV.
+The first symptoms of infection with the AIDS virus include general malaise, fever, dry cough and sore throat, often mimicking the symptoms of a common cold and lasting for approximately 14 days.
+They may appear 3 to 6 weeks after initial contamination with HIV.

 Main symptoms of AIDS